-Production Screening Room
+Production Screening Rooms

-Location: Melnitz 2586
+Location: Melnitz 2568 and 2586

-The Production Screening Room (formerly called “Viewing Room 1”) is a very popular smaller theater for Production students.
-It features a beautiful wall-mounted 65“ Panasonic plasma display (the largest plasma screen in the department) and a professional JBL 5.1 surround sound system.
-A machine rack at the front of the room has a DVD player (5.1 sound), 3-system VCR (stereo sound), Laserdisc player (stereo sound) and a SONY DSR-11 DVCam deck (stereo, and switch-able from PAL to NTSC), all of which are connected to a receiver that runs to the room’s projector and sound system.
+The 30-seat Production Screening Rooms are popular smaller theaters for production students.
+They are also popular for guest speakers, guest lecturers and daily screenings of movies on DVD.
+They feature wall-mounted 65“ Panasonic plasma displays (the largest plasma screens in the department) and a professional JBL 5.1 surround sound system.
+A machine rack at the front of each room has a DVD player (5.1 sound), 3-system VCR (stereo sound), Laserdisc player (stereo sound) and a SONY DSR-11 DVCam deck (stereo, and switchable from PAL to NTSC), all of which are connected to receivers that run to the rooms' projectors and sound systems.